melmasri/RMS/README.md

 * [xlrd](https://pypi.python.org/pypi/xlrd), tested under version 0.9.4.
 However
   xlrd has some issues in processing comments.
 A fix patch is submitted to the maintainer, but has not been integrated yet.
 Therefore, until the patch is integrated please use the xlrd 0.9.4 version in the following GitHub [repo](https://github.com/melmasri/xlrd).

 All those packages could be installed using [Pip](https://pypi.python.org/pypi/pip).
-To install Pip download the [get-pip.py](get-pip.py) and run the following in the terminal where `get-pip.py` exist. (for more details see [this](https://pip.pypa.io/en/stable/installing.html#install-pip))
+On Windows Pip is bundled with Python, if it is not installed you can install it by downloading the [get-pip.py](get-pip.py) and running the following in the terminal where `get-pip.py` exist. (for more details see [this](https://pip.pypa.io/en/stable/installing.html#install-pip))

 ```
 python get-pip.py